captbaritone/eel-wasm/README.md

 This project is currently just a sketch of a proof of concept.

+## TODO

+- [ ] Fails in Node 10 with "CompileError: AsyncCompile: Wasm decoding failed: mutable globals cannot be imported @+42"
+- [ ] Are expressions folled by a `;` valid statements, or is that just assignements?
+- [ ] Check if Milkdrop `if(test, consiquent, alternate)` is actually supposed to shortcircut.

 ## Challenges

 - [ ] Wasm exposes no trig functions.
 We'll have to write our own?
 - [ ] Wasm exposes no rand function.
 We'll have to write our own?
 Where do we get our seed?
-- [ ] Fails in Node 10 with "CompileError: AsyncCompile: Wasm decoding failed: mutable globals cannot be imported @+42"

 ## How to use this project